 “The bride, who was given away by her father, wore a lovely gown of ivory georgette, inlet with silk lace, and finished at the neckline with a deep cowl.
 The sleeves, which were very full at the shoulder, were moulded at the wrist.
 A lovely embroidered tulle veil, loaned by Mrs W H, was worn caught to her hair by a dainty coronet of maidenhair fern.
 She carried a bouquet of roses.
 The two bridesmaids, Miss Evelyn B, and Miss Joyce L, wore gowns of coffee lace cut on princess lines, and carried posies of maidenhair fern and roses.”

-Harold and Dulcie settled in Rannes, a small rural town in Central Queensland.
-Here, in 1912, Harold’s grandparents had taken up a landholding they called “Mons”, a few kilometres from the township.
-Harold’s parents settled on an adjacent property “Woolein View”, where Harold and his siblings grew up.
+Harold and Dulcie settled at Rannes, a small rural town in Central Queensland, 104 kilometres (65 miles) southwest of Rockhampton.
+Here, in 1912, Harold’s grandparents had purchased a landholding they called “Mons”, a few kilometres from the township.
+Harold’s parents bought an adjacent property “Woolein View”, where Harold and his siblings spent their childhood.

 By the mid-1950s, Harold’s father (my grandfather) was unwell and no longer able to manage the family property.
 He and my grandmother handed over the operation of the property and the family home to their second son, Leslie, recently married.
 My grandparents “downsized” (using today’s jargon) and took up residence in a former railway worker’s cottage in Rannes.
 It was right next door to my Uncle Harold’s and Auntie Dulcie’s place!